Here is a quick recap of industry related headlines over the last week:

-- Black Book July’s Index value jumped above 2019 to 126.0 points as wholesale prices continue their climb.
+- Black Book’s July Index value jumped above 2019 to 126.0 points as wholesale prices continued their climb.

-- Our recently released August Retention Index jumped further to 129 points – the highest retention level ever recorded since the inception of the Index in 2005.
+- August Retention Index jumped further to 129.0 points – the highest retention level ever recorded since the inception of the Index in 2005.

-During the last recession (2007-2009), the Index declined by about 15 points in a span of 12 months before recovery started.
-We project that the Index will decline over the next five months after the summer’s strength.
-The graph below shows the historical trends in Black Book Retention Index that covers the last 15 years including the Great Recession.
+During the last recession (2007-2009), the Index declined by about 15 points in a span of 12 months before a recovery started.
+We project that the Index will decline over the next five months after experiencing the summer’s strength.
+The graph below shows the historical trends in the Black Book Retention Index that covers the last 15 years, including the Great Recession.